 The number one complaint I hear from almost anyone who is developing their piano skills is, “My left hand is a mess!”
 For most people, this comes from a lack of use and can be improved with a little time, patience in effort.
+You might need some first aid for the left hand on piano!
 In this short tutorial, I will show you three simple steps to get your left hand in shape!

 Developing a more effective left hand is something that takes weeks to develop, so please don’t try and do this all in one day.
 Your best bet is to work for 5-10 minutes per day until you build up some strength and stamina.
 You don’t want to injure yourself!

 The most important thing you need to address is your posture and hand position.
 Your left hand will never get in shape if you are slumped over, your wrist is collapsed, and your hand is tense.

 Posture: Make sure that the bench is at a height that allow your forearm to be parallel with the floor when your hand is on the piano.
 Place the piano bench back and bring your body forward so that you are sitting only on your “sit bones” – aka the bottom part of your pelvis.
 (When you sit forward on your seat, it helps you to keep yourself from slumping over).
 Gently lift your sternum.

 Hand Position: Your wrist must be relaxed and kept in line with your forearm, not lifted or collapsed.
 To get into the proper hand position, the side of your thumb must be rested on the keys while your other four fingers are gently curved and playing on the tips of the fingers.
 You should be describing a circle between your thumb and index finger and there should be room under the hand to put a small ball.